rfuzzo/MWSE/docs/source/types/mwseSafeObjectHandle.md

 ### `valid`
 <div class="search_terms" style="display: none">valid</div>

 Returns true if the object of this handle is still valid.
-Objects that are invalid do no longer exist and cannot be used.
+Invalid objects no longer exist or were deleted.

 ```lua
 local valid = myObject:valid()